Talha76/IUT_LLIS/README.md

 ## Project Description

 This project is a web application for the management of leave and late forms information in IUT Female Halls of Residence.
+This project is still in development phase.
 This project is developed using **Express.js** framework for **Node.js** and **PostgreSQL** as a database.

 ## How to Install the Project